malloc-42/malloc-42.github.io/_posts/2021-08-12-Alias-Declarations-over-Typedefs-CPP.md

 In case you are applying the above transformations inside a template to a type parameter, you'll have to use `typename`.
 This is because they have been implemented as typedefs inside templatized structs.

-In C++14, there were equivalent alias templates:
+In C++14, their alias equivalent were added which do not require you to prefix `typename`.

 ```cpp
 // equivalents to the above 3 transformations